santacsj/basicassembler64/README.md

 : create symbol with value of current PC value

 `[` and `]`
-: open/close a lexical closure, every symbol declared within a lexical closure is local to that closure and cannot be referenced from the outside or from another closure, should go on its own line
+: open/close a lexical closure, every symbol declared within a lexical closure is local to that closure and cannot be referenced from the outside or from another closure, should go on its own line, single level only

 **Expressions**